OpenFunction/OpenFunction/README.md

 ##### Shipwright and Cloud Native Buildpacks

-Shipwright is an extensible framework for building container images on Kubernetes.
+[Shipwright](https://github.com/shipwright-io/build) is an extensible framework for building container images on Kubernetes.

-Cloud Native Buildpacks is an OCI standard image building framework that transform your application source code into images that can run on any cloud.
+Cloud Native Buildpacks is an OCI standard image building framework that transforms your application source code into container images without a Dockerfile.

-OpenFunction Builder controls the build process of application images by Shipwright, including fetching code, building and publishing images via Cloud Native Buildpacks.
+OpenFunction Builder controls the build process of application images by [Shipwright](https://github.com/shipwright-io/build), including fetching code, building and publishing images via Cloud Native Buildpacks.

 #### Serving

-The goal of Serving is to serving user functions and implementing event-driven functions response.
+The goal of `Serving` is to serving user functions in a highly elastic manner (dynamically scale 0 <-> N).

 Currently, OpenFunction supports two serving runtimes, [Knative](#knative) and [OpenFuncAsync](#openfuncasync).
-At least one of these runtimes needs to be installed.
+At least one of these runtimes is required.

 ##### Knative